In a Canyon, a Different Mexico By Beth Greenfield

 The dignified and reclusive Tarahumara Indians are a tribe who have chosen to live apart from modern western culture.
 They live primitively, subsisting on corn, beans, and their livestock.
 In the winter they live in caves, moving into small log cabins in the summer.
 They are excellent weavers and produce fine wool blankets to provide warmth during the harsh winters of the canyon.
 [Read the article]

 Copper Canyon Rail Journeys

 Call or E-mail Trips To Best Copper Canyon

 RailsNW will tell you everything you need to know about accommodations and will offer to make all of your travel arrangements, including train and hotel reservations.

 Bring along clothing appropriate for both Fall and Summer.
 This means you'll want everything from a jacket for cool evenings to shorts for hot days — including a bathing suit for the hot springs.

 As for gear, make sure you bring hiking boots, a daypack, water bottles, a sun hat, plenty of suntan lotion, and more camera film/memory than you think you could ever use in upto eight days!

 1-800-717-0108 or 503-292-5055

 Rail News & Updates

 Come join us on one of our unforgettable trips to the Copper Canyon region of Northern Mexico.
 Trips can be customized to fit any budget or schedule.
-With key dates in already booking up, we recommend making your 2012 reservations soon by calling us at 1-800-717-0108.
+With key dates this Holiday season already booking up, we recommend making your reservations soon by calling us at 1-800-717-0108.